2026/01/07

 For Area Speech Contest in English, District 67, January 17th, 2026

-Good afternoon, fellow Toastmasters, ladies and gentlemen.
+Fellow Toastmasters, ladies and gentlemen. good afternoon!
 Have you ever been to a surprise birthday party in person?
 The birthday star was in tears and laughter when hearing a room of people shouting "surprise".
-Today let's have an unprecedented living funeral for Distinguished Toastmaster Sherry Li, to your surprise.
-Being the Toastmaster of the living funeral, I am honored to read the eulogy. (standing in the center on stage with four empty chairs behind, dressed in a Toastmaster T-Shirt, a Toastmaster Cap, with a big file of eulogy)
+Today, to your surprise, we have an unprecedented living funeral for Distinguished Toastmaster Sherry Li.
+Being the Toastmaster of the living funeral, I am honored to read the eulogy. (standing in the center on stage with a chair behind, dressed in a Toastmaster T-Shirt, a Toastmaster Cap, with a big file of eulogy)

 Sherry Li was was born in October 1955 in a military community in Chia-Yi.
 Both her parents came from China, her father from the north, and her mother from the south.
 They got married in Taiwan, raised four children, Sherry is the eldest.
 Sherry became interested in communication when she was six years old.
 She was the only child from Mainlanders parents at a Taiwanese elementary school in her neighborhood.
 To survive, she had to acquire Taiwanese fast to mingle with other young kids.
 Guess what?
 Sherry eventually married a man from a native Taiwanese family in Chia-Yi subconsciously and successfully.

 Sherry is passionate about Toastmastering.
-She chartered the first Japanese speaking in Taiwan in 1998, and became the Charter President of Kyoto Toastmasters Club in year 2000 while she was an exchange student at Ritsumeikan University in Kyoto.
-At age of 45, Sherry started her FIRE life, financially independent and retirement early.
+She chartered the first Japanese speaking Toastmasters Club in Taiwan in 1998, and became the Charter President of Kyoto Toastmasters Club in year 2000 while she was an exchange student at Ritsumeikan University in Kyoto.
 Whenever sherry traveled abroad, she visited local Toastmasters club, in New Zealand, Italy, just to name a couple.
 She flew to Mongolia in January with the temperature 30 below to help charter the first Toastmasters Club in Mongolia.

 Sherry is a polyglot.
-She speaks many languages.
+She hones her language skills in Toastmasters.
+Three months ago, sher celebrated her 70 birthday.
 Being a septuagenarian, she is active with several on line reading groups, two in Japanese, two in English, including Toastmaster magazine reading group.
 She will be teaching Korean at Taipei City Library from March, with the aim to charter the first Korean speaking Toastmasters Club in Taiwan.

 ~~

 Thank you all for attending my living funeral by surprise.
 I have attended many Toastmasters' funerals in the past four decades, but never a living one.
-It’s a serendipity you attend mine here today.
+It’s a serendipity you attend mine today, both red and white envelops are welcome.
 If you don’t know me before, now you know me.
 I am grateful to Toastmasters for making who I am.
 Time to say Goodbye to Sherry of the past.

 Oops, it is a taboo to say goodbye at a funeral in Taiwan.
 The reason is obvious, funeral is for people to say sorry, funeral is to grief over the loss of a loved one.
 But what if a living funeral, a happy gathering for family and friends to cherish the good time with the person who is still alive.

-With much being said, time to celebrate! let’s toast to the Toastmasters!
+With much being said, time to Toast!
+To the living funeral, to the new life journey, to the purpose of life!
 Cheers!
 Contest Chair!

 2025/12/09